parallella/parallella-hw/fpga/projects/parallella_7020_headless/README.md

 The generated bitstream file will be found in the directory *parallella_7020_headless.runs/impl_1*
-To copy it to the ../bitstreams directory, run the script 'getbits'.
+To convert this to a raw binary file and copy it to the ../bitstreams directory, run the script 'getbits'.

 ##  Critical Warnings